fitbenchmarking/fitbenchmarking/docs/source/users/BenchmarkProblems.rst

 the minimizers.
 We plan to extend this with time series data which is more representative of the expectations for data assimilation in future updates.

-These problems have ... unknown parameters, and fit ... data points.
+These problems have either 2 or 3 unknown parameters, and fit either 100 or 1000 data points for ``Simplified ANAC`` and ``Lorentz`` problems respectively.

 Powder Diffraction Data (SIF files)